 A compulsory rights order1 could only be made if opencast planning permission2 had been applied for or granted in respect of the land3 comprised in the order or was deemed to have been granted in respect of it4.
 Where such an order was made before opencast planning permission had been granted, the appropriate national authority5 could not confirm6 it unless such permission in respect of that land had first been granted7.
-Where such an order was made in a case where opencast planning permission had been granted or was deemed to have been granted, the order, as from the
+Where such an order was made in a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.